Signal, the secure messaging app, makes it easy to chat without sacrificing security.

 When you first launch the app, it will ask you to verify your phone number.

 iPhone users: Type in your number and hit “Activate This Device.”
-You’ll receive a six-digit code via SMS text message, then type in the code and hit “Submit Verification Code.”
+You’ll receive a 6-digit code via SMS text message.
+Type in the code and hit “Submit Verification Code.”

-Click the messaging icon (with the pencil).
-From here, you can message your contacts who have installed the app.
-Click on someone who you want to talk to.
-That’s it — just type in the message and send.
-From inside the conversation, you can also click the phone icon in the top right corner to start an encrypted call.
+Press the messaging icon (with the pencil).
+From here, you can securely message your contacts who have installed the app.
+From inside the conversation, you can also press the phone icon in the top right corner to start an encrypted call.

-iPhone users: From the main screen, click the message icon at the top right and hit "New group."
+iPhone users: From the main screen, press the message icon at the top right and hit "New group."

-Android users: Click the settings icon at the top right (three dots) and hit “New group.”
+Android users: Press the settings icon at the top right (three dots) and hit “New group.”

 From here, you can name your group and add multiple people.
-You can also change the group icon by clicking on the image to the left.
-Later, you can always make changes to the group by clicking the conversation settings for the group at the top right.
+You can also change the group icon by pressing on the image to the left.
+Later, you can always make changes to the group by pressing the conversation settings for the group at the top right.